Ergonomic furniture

 We encourage members of the University to contact the Disability Advisory Service to discuss their requirements.
 The service will liaise with the library.
 Find out more about the support and services available for disabled readers from the Bodleian Libraries.

-Readers who are not a member of the University should contact the Taylor’s Disability Liaison Librarian, Frank Egerton, to discuss their requirements: frank.egerton@bodleian.ox.ac.uk.
+Readers who are not members of the University should contact the Taylor’s Disability Liaison Librarian, Frank Egerton, to discuss their requirements: frank.egerton@bodleian.ox.ac.uk.

 Through the Disability Advisory Service, disabled readers can be registered with a library membership that provides extended loan periods and increased borrowing allowances.
 Readers can also request proxy borrowing on their accounts.
 This allows a nominated person to collect and return items on behalf of the reader.
 All items borrowed in this way remain the responsibility of the reader.